 Before graduate school, I worked as a research analyst for Control Risks, a securities and investigations firm.
 Prior to that, I worked as a research assistant for Hennington and Associates, a trial and jury consultation firm.

 Currently, I am a Senior Research Assistant and Research Assistant Supervisor for the Counsel at First Appearance (CAFA) Project, which is funded by a grant awarded by the National Institute of Justice (Award NIJ2014-IJ-CX-0027): “Early Intervention by Counsel: A Multi-Site Evaluation of Counsel at First Appearance” (PI: Dr. Alissa Pollitz Worden, University at Albany, SUNY; Co-PI: Dr. Andrew L.B.
 Davies, NYS Office of Indigent Legal Services).
 This project examines the implementation of individualized CAFA programs in six upstate NY counties, which include rural and urban jurisdictions, and assesses the impact of CAFA on direct and indirect legal and extralegal outcomes.
+If you would like to learn more, check out the UAlbany Press Release on the CAFA Project, its amazing research interns, and our recent paper about the impact of not being represented by counsel at the first court appearance on misdemeanor bail and pretrial detention decisions.

 I am also a Research Analyst for the John F. Finn Institute for Public Safety, Inc. (Director: Dr. Robert E. Worden; Associate Director: Dr. Sarah J. McLean), where I conduct research analysis and consultation for three separate projects: (1) the Family Court Needs Assessment and Feasibility Evaluation study, funded through a New York state-level grant, uses focus groups, court observations, surveys, interviews, and legal research to understand the needs of assigned counsel providers (attorneys, staff, and administrator) and indigent defendants when representing them in family court (Project Supervisor: Dr. Alissa Pollitz Worden); (2) the Police Interactions with Victims of Violence project, funded by NIJ, analyzes the nature of police-victim and police-citizen interactions by coding incident characteristics and citizen roles, including the behaviors of officers and victims in a sample of incidents based on in-car, dash cam recordings (Project Supervisors: Dr. Robert E. Worden, Dr. Sarah J. McLean, and Ms. Danielle L. Reynolds); and (3) the Supervisory Coaching of Law Enforcement project, supported by a grant awarded from the Laura and John Arnold Foundation, examines the potential of body-worn cameras to enhance the performance of the supervisory role.
 This project uses body-worn camera recordings to conduct systematic social observation coding of police-citizen interactions (Project Supervisors: Dr. Robert E. Worden, Dr. Sarah J. McLean, and Ms. Danielle L. Reynolds).